orbbec/OrbbecSDK-dev/examples/1.stream.callback/README.md

 ## Run Sample

-If you are on Windows, you can switch to the directory `/OpenOrbbecSDK/build/win_XX/bin` to find the `ob_callback.exe`.
+If you are on Windows, you can switch to the directory `OrbbecSDK-dev/build/win_XX/bin` to find the `ob_callback.exe`.

-If you are on linux, you can switch to the directory `/OpenOrbbecSDK/build/linux_XX/bin` to find the `ob_callback.exe`.
+If you are on linux, you can switch to the directory `OrbbecSDK-dev/build/linux_XX/bin` to find the `ob_callback`.

 ### Key introduction